mattmuroya/hawaii-state-parks-api/README.md

     <tr>
       <td><code>island</code></td>
       <td><code>string</code></td>
-      <td>The name of the island on which the park is location.</td>
+      <td>The name of the island on which the park is located.</td>
     </tr>
   </tbody>
 </table>

 ## **`GET:`** /activities

-Get a list of park activities and activity IDs.
-No parameters.
+Returns a list of park activities and their associated activity IDs.
+No additional parameters.

 ### Sample Request